 The HR software solutions below are all free, and not in the “free sample” kind of way that will make you feel guilty after a limited trial.
 These are all free in perpetuity (though some are subject to a few limits) and many are especially good options for smaller and startup companies.

-I’ve broken up the below 12 between free/freemium (i.e. free up to a certain point) offerings, and open source systems.
+I’ve broken up the following 10 between free/freemium (i.e. free up to a certain point) offerings and open source systems.
+They’re sorted by category, then alphabetically.

 Being organized as a suite of cloud-based “apps” rather than a single software product gives Apptivo a lot of flexibility, and allows users to mix and match for the functionality they need.
 With HR apps for employee info, recruitment, vacation tracking, and team communication it’s easy to build a basic HR tool for most needs.